Dr. Jack Liang

 Biography:

-Liang’s research examines non-articulatory tongue motion during clarinet performance, with a focus on multiphonic production.
+Outside of performance halls, Liang is widely recognized for his research examining non-articulatory tongue motion during clarinet performance, with a focus on multiphonic production.
 As part of this research, he created a new multiphonic resource to serve performers, pedagogues, and composers.
 The resource includes a catalogue of over 600 dyad multiphonics, with detailed strategies for learning to produce each multiphonic.
+This research is widely cited in recent academic literature and pedagogical materials and heavily utilized in post-secondary clarinet studios.

-Liang maintains a private studio offering private lessons and ensemble coachings.
+In addition to a demanding performance schedule, Liang maintains a private studio of 20-30 students, offering private lessons in clarinet, saxophone, and ensemble coaching.
 He is also a regular guest artist at high schools, colleges, and universities throughout North America offering clinics and masterclasses.

 Cookies on chedeville.com